A geometric approach to the Cohen-Lenstra heuristics: Introduction

-Given the fact that these quotient stacks of small opens have not previously appeared in arithmetic statistics research, one might surmise such quotient stacks of small opens are a rare phenomenon.
+To our knowledge, these quotient stacks of small opens have not previously appeared in arithmetic statistics research.
+Given this, one might surmise such quotient stacks of small opens are a rare phenomenon.
 Surprisingly, we believe this phenomenon is quite ubiquitous, and have found similar such stacks appearing in preliminary investigations of many other problems.
-To name a few, these seem to naturally appear when investigating $n$-torsion in cubic fields, higher moments of $n$-torsion in quadratic fields, and $n$-torsion in fields associated to binary forms.
+It seems likely that similar parameterizations naturally appear when investigating $n$-torsion in cubic fields, higher moments of $n$-torsion in quadratic fields, and $n$-torsion in fields associated to binary forms.
+However, we have not carefully verified the existence of these parameterizations, and believe it would be quite interesting and nontrivial to construct such parameterizations.

 We conclude this remark by pointing out a general feature which explains why counting points on quotients stacks of small opens by group actions is typically much more difficult than of big opens.
 If our small open is of the form $\ba^m - H$ for $H \subset \ba^m$ a hypersurface, nearly all maps $\spec \bz \to \ba^m$ will meet $H$ nontrivially.
 However, in a big open, $\spec \bz$ points will rarely meet the codimension $2$ complement, and so may typically be counted by a sieving procedure.
 In fact, in the stacks associated to small opens that come up, it is typically the case that $\spec \bz$ points lying in this small open agree with $\spec \bz$ points of a certain related hypersurface.
 This stems from the fact that $\bz$ has finitely many units.
 For example, in this paper, we investigate the small open $\unitResultant n$ where the resultant of two polynomials is a unit.
 Because the only units in $\bz$ are $\pm 1$, the $\spec \bz$ points of this open agrees with the $\spec \bz$ points of the hypersurface where the resultant is $\pm 1$.
 If one could asymptotically count points on this hypersurface, one could make great progress toward proving many of the conjectures of Cohen-Lenstra as in \cite{cohen1984heuristicsShort,cohen1984heuristics}. \end{remark}